 Saint-Germain-des-Pres (6th Arrondissement) — Best for Culture and Elegance

-If you want the Paris you’ve seen in films — cobblestone streets, literary cafes, art galleries, and an air of effortless sophistication — Saint-Germain is your neighborhood.
-This Left Bank classic is home to iconic establishments like Cafe de Flore and Les Deux Magots, where Hemingway, Sartre, and Simone de Beauvoir once held court.
-It’s walking distance to the Luxembourg Gardens, Musee d’Orsay, and the Latin Quarter.
-Accommodation here tends toward the higher end, but the location and atmosphere are hard to beat.
+You want the Paris from the films, the cobblestones, the literary cafes, the galleries, the studied nonchalance.
+Saint-Germain is it.
+This Left Bank classic still runs Cafe de Flore and Les Deux Magots, the tables where Hemingway, Sartre, and Simone de Beauvoir once argued the afternoon away.
+The Luxembourg Gardens, the Musee d’Orsay, and the Latin Quarter are all walkable.
+Rooms skew pricey here, but the address and the atmosphere are tough to argue with.

 Montmartre (18th Arrondissement) — Best for Romance and Art